-For the residents of the neighborhoods surrounding KU whose homes do not have driveways or alley parking spaces, the daily influx of university parkers often makes finding an available parking space difficult, especially after 8 or 9AM.
+For the residents of the neighborhoods surrounding KU whose homes do not have driveways or alley parking spaces, the daily influx of university parkers often makes finding an available parking space difficult or impossible, especially after 8AM or 9AM.
 Given the continued development of the south side of the KU campus, the increasing prevalence of rental housing in the neighborhoods immediately bordering the north, east and south sides of campus, and the fact that on-street parking in the neighborhoods is free, it is anticipated that parking issues will continue to plague the residents of these neighborhoods as long as the status quo is maintained.

-Figure 9 - KU Neighborhood Parking Utilization (AM Peak), Thursday, January 26th, 2017
+Figure 9 - KU Neighborhood Parking Utilization (AM Peak, 9AM-10AM), Thursday, January 26th, 2017